Insights - How to scale a Lean Startup.

 THE LEAN START-UP IN A NUTSHELL

 The Lean Startup methodology has captured and documented the essence of the entrepreneurial search for a sustainable business model.
 It is rigorous, works in practice, and its principles can be applied in a broad context.
-Here is a summary (for a more detailed description please see the article by Steve Blank on HBR):
+Here is a summary (for a more detailed description please see the article Why the Lean Startup Changes Everything by Steve Blank):

 Figure 1.
 Lean Startup Lifecycle